embetrix/stm32mp-sign-tool/README.md

 ## Overview

 The `stm32mp-sign-tool` is a lightweight open-source alternative to `STM32_SigningTool_CLI` that does not require the full `STM32CubeProgrammer` installation and dependencies.
-It is an utility for signing and verifying firmware images for STM32MP MPUs.
+It is a utility for signing and verifying firmware images for STM32MP MPUs.
-It uses ECDSA (Elliptic Curve Digital Signature Algorithm) to ensure the integrity and authenticity of the firmware.
+It uses ECDSA (Elliptic Curve Digital Signature Algorithm) to ensure the integrity and authenticity of the firmware used in secure boot process.

 **Disclaimer:** This tool is entirely developed based on the [public specification](https://wiki.st.com/stm32mpu/wiki/STM32_header_for_binary_files) of the STM32 header format.
 It does not use reverse engineering or incorporate any proprietary code.
 Additionally, it does not implement all the functionalities of the [official ST Tools](https://wiki.st.com/stm32mpu/wiki/Signing_tool).
 Use this utility with care, as it is not affiliated with nor endorsed by STMicroelectronics.